What’s going on in the brain behind addiction?

 Dopamine and Reward

-In addition to its primary role in pleasure and addiction, dopamine is also involved in processes like cognition, memory, and movement.
-Most of your dopamine is generated deep in the midbrain and released in various areas across the brain as shown below.
-These areas are mainly responsible for behaviors associated with learning, habit formation, and addiction.
+In addition to its primary role in pleasure and addiction, dopamine is also involved in processes like learning, cognition, memory, and movement.
+Most of your dopamine is generated deep in the midbrain and released in three pathways across the brain as shown below.

 It’s natural for people to seek out experiences that result in pleasure by stimulating the dopamine reward pathway.
 For example, natural processes that stimulate the dopamine reward pathway include exercising, eating, meditating, and having sex.